 Ridge Expansion: Some patients lack the amount of jaw bone necessary for successful implant placement.
 A unique bone grafting procedure called ridge expansion can be performed to increase the height and/or width of the jaw bone.
 This distinctive technique recreates the natural contour of your gums and jaw, improving the aesthetics of your mouth and jaw line.
 Once the graft has healed, the jaw bone will be strong enough and wide enough to support dental implants.

 Sinus Lift: The sinuses rest just behind the cheeks and above your upper teeth.
 When patients need dental implants placed within their upper arch of teeth, sometimes the bone which separates the mouth from the sinus cavity is too thin to support implant placement.
 Your oral surgeon can perform a sinus lift procedure (also known as a sinus graft) to correct this problem.
 During the treatment, your surgeon will enter the sinus through the upper jaw and carefully lift the sinus membrane.
 Bone graft material is then placed in the sinus to provide adequate space for the dental implant.

 At Columbia Basin Oral & Maxillofacial Surgeons, Drs.
-Cooper, Teeples, Toponce, and Reddinger are experts in diagnosing the jaw and preparing the mouth for dental implant restorations.
+Cooper, Teeples, Toponce, Reddinger, and Black are experts in diagnosing the jaw and preparing the mouth for dental implant restorations.
 When you come in for a consultation or surgery, we will ensure that you feel informed and prepared for whatever procedure you decide to undergo.
 If you are interested in dental implant placement or bone restoration procedures, we encourage you to contact our office in Kennewick, WA, to schedule an appointment.